rossshannon/pincushion/README.md

 Pincushion is designed for modern browsers like Chrome, Safari, Firefox, Internet Explorer 10+, and mobile varieties of Safari and Chrome.
 Earlier versions of Internet Explorer have problems with the cross-domain Ajax required.

+### Running Locally

+- Clone the repository to your computer. `git clone https://github.com/rossshannon/pincushion.git`
+- Run `yarn install` or `npm install`
+- Install the `foreman` gem using `gem install foreman`, and then run the `Procfile` using `foreman start`.
+Pincushion will be running on localhost port 5000.

 ## Changelog

+### 1.2 (2017-09-10)

+- Switched to a self-hosted version of the Pinboard API bridge to avoid occasional downtime or slow requests.
+- Updated development dependencies and added instructions for running locally.

 ### 1.1 (2016-01-3)